richfaces/richfaces-sandbox/README.md

 Sandbox Components
 ------------------

-Sandbox repository is place for incubation of new features, components or whole new widget suites to the RichFaces framework.
+The Sandbox repository is used for the incubation of new features, components and entirely new widget suites for the RichFaces framework.

-So you have an idea for a new component?
-You want to contribute and be involved in RichFaces?
+Do you have an idea for a new component?
+Do you want to contribute and be involved in RichFaces?
+See:

 [How to Contribute](https://community.jboss.org/wiki/RichFaces4ComponentDevelopmentProcess)
 -----------------

-Please take a time to read more about [Sandbox process](https://community.jboss.org/wiki/RichFaces4ComponentDevelopmentProcess).
-That document covers most important steps you need to take before diving into code and contributing.
+Please take the time to read more about the [Sandbox process](https://community.jboss.org/wiki/RichFaces4ComponentDevelopmentProcess).
+This document covers the most important steps you need to take before diving into code and contributing.

 [Issue Tracking](https://issues.jboss.org/browse/RFSBOX)
 --------------

-All the feature requests, suggestions for improvements and bugs are tracked in [JBoss JIRA issue tracker](https://issues.jboss.org/browse/RFSBOX)
+All feature requests, suggestions for improvement, and bugs are tracked in [JBoss JIRA issue tracker](https://issues.jboss.org/browse/RFSBOX)

 [User Forums](http://www.jboss.org/index.html?module=bb&op=viewforum&f=261)
 ---------------------

 The best place to start with contributions is [user forum](http://www.jboss.org/index.html?module=bb&op=viewforum&f=261).

 Continuous Integration
 ----------------------

-Each commit and each pull request is guarded by [continuous integration build](https://buildhive.cloudbees.com/job/richfaces/job/sandbox/).
+Each commit and each pull request is verified by a [continuous integration build](https://buildhive.cloudbees.com/job/richfaces/job/sandbox/).

 Build Instructions